opensciencegrid/images/opensciencegrid/xrootd-standalone/README.md

            --name xrootd_standalone opensciencegrid/xrootd-standalone:stable &
     ```

-1. You might also want to control certains part of `/data` that are served through Xrootd.
+1. To control certains part of `/data` that are served through Xrootd.
 You can do that by creating a file `90-my-paths.cfg` and mounting it inside the container at `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`.
 This is done via the [export directive](https://xrootd.slac.stanford.edu/doc/dev49/ofs_config.htm#_Toc522916544).
 An example file in which only files that start with `/mc` and `/data` will be exported would look like this:

     ```
     all.export /mc